 - Noonsite Details by Country (choose country and then you can select various ports in the country for further specifics)

 There are also many PDF cruising guides available, created by other cruisers.
-Many are exceptionally good but check when they were researched and written as well as what other cruisers think of them and their accuracy.
+Many are exceptionally good, but check when they were researched and written, as well as what other cruisers think of them and their accuracy.

-Active Captain and other crowd-sourced data can be some of the best international cruising information you’ll find, but again try to verify what you’re told.
+Active Captain and other crowd-sourced data can be some of the best international cruising information you’ll find, but again, try to verify what you’re told.
 Instead of looking just at the average number of stars that a particular place gets, read the actual reviews.
 Check who is providing that “local knowledge” and so on.
 And if something strikes you as being off, double and triple-check with other sources.
 AC is pretty well vetted for accuracy, but not all crowd-sourced information is.

 Cruisers have always shared information.
 Three and four hundred years ago, ships sighting each other in the middle of the ocean would drop sail and row to each other to trade what they knew of the route ahead.
 Today, with the internet, there are so many sources of cruiser information that it can be like trying to drink from a fire hose.
 The problem isn’t in finding information, it’s knowing what information is reliable.
 This is one reason that we start researching early and compare one source to another.
-In the various groups, it’ll become apparent who gives solid information and who may tend to exaggerate or repeat what a friend of a friend may have said, and not what they have experienced first hand.
+In the various groups, it’ll become apparent who gives solid information and who may tend to exaggerate or repeat what a friend of a friend may have said, and not what they have experienced firsthand.

 Facebook Groups